peknight/fp/README.md

 [`cats.Monad`](https://typelevel.org/cats/api/cats/Monad.html)

-Informally, a monad is anything with a constructor and a `flatMap` method.
+> Informally, a monad is anything with a constructor and a `flatMap` method.

 > A monad is a mechanism for sequencing computations.

+> A monad is an implementation of one of the minimal sets of monadic combinators, satisfying the laws of associativity
+> and identity.

 Here is a simplified version of the `Monad` type class in Cats: